rymcmahon/rails-full-text-search-form-ajax/README.md

 ### Rails Full-Text Search Form with AJAX

 My most popular blogpost, with over 19,000 pageviews in just 18 months, is [Create a Simple Search Form with Rails](http://www.rymcmahon.com/articles/2).
-The bulk of the traffic was due to its excellent ranking in Google search results (usually top 3 for "rails search form") and from the fact that a lot of devs are apparently searching for tutorials on Rails search forms.
+The bulk of the traffic was due to its great ranking in Google search results (usually in the top 3 for "rails search form") and from the fact that a lot of devs are apparently searching for tutorials on Rails search forms.

 I received many comments on the blogpost (some were even nice) and a few people asked how they could make the simple search form more sophisticated.
 In response to those requests, I thought I'd write an updated post that demonstrates how to build a complex, full-text search form that submits via AJAX for that smooth, modern app feel.